 Design is intentional.

-I believe a design-centered strategy enables companies to communicate better internally, validate and deploy features to market efficiently, and create a culture where the best ideas are shared and acted upon.
+A design-centered strategy enables companies to communicate better internally, validate and deploy features to market efficiently, and create a culture where the best ideas are shared and acted upon.
 I facilitate collaboration with other disciplines and stakeholders to elevate the value of design and the strength of our solutions.

 My degree is in Economics.
 This might seem strange for a designer, but it aligns well in my experience.
 Some things I practice: